pygfx/pygfx/CODE_OF_CONDUCT.md

 3. mediation (if feedback didn't help, and only if both reporter and reportee agree to this)
 4. enforcement via transparent decision

-The committee will respond to any report as soon as possible, and at most within 72 hours.
+The committee will respond to any report as soon as possible.

-# Endnotes
+## Endnotes

 We are thankful to the groups behind the following documents, from which we drew content and inspiration: